Tina

 Research Description

-Tina Sacks is assistant professor at the School of Social Welfare.
+Tina Sacks is associate professor at the School of Social Welfare.
 Her fields of interest include racial disparities in health; social determinants of health; race, class and gender; and poverty and inequality.

 In the News